SYTHWOOD PRIMARY SCHOOL

 Where there are more applicants than places available, waiting lists will operate for each year group according to the oversubscription criteria without regard to the date the application was received or when a child’s name was added to the waiting list.
 Waiting lists will be maintained until the end of the academic year for which entry has been sought.

-All applications for admission to year Reception, from the start of the 2017/18 academic year in September, and for years 1-6 will be treated as in-year admissions.
+All applications for admission to year Reception, from the start of each academic year in September, and for years 1-6, will be treated as in-year admissions.

 Application for in-year applications must be made to Surrey County Council (either through their website or by phoning 0300 200 1004).
 Where there are more applications than places available, each application will be ranked in accordance with our published oversubscription criteria above.

 There is a single intake into Reception.
-All children whose date of birth falls between 1 September 2012 and 31 August 2013 will be eligible to apply for a full time place in Reception at the school for September 2017.
 Applicants can defer their child’s entry to Reception until later in the school year, but this will not be agreed beyond the beginning of the term after the child’s fifth birthday, nor beyond the beginning of the final term of the academic year for which the offer was made.
 Applicants may also arrange for their child to start part time until their child reaches statutory school age.